IBM/openapi-to-graphql/packages/oasgraph/README.md

 * `operationIdFieldNames` (type: `boolean`, default: `false`): By default, query field names are based on the return type type name and mutation field names are based on the [`operationId`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#operation-object), which may be generated if it does not exist.
 This option forces OASGraph to only create field names based on the operationId.

 * `requestOptions` (type: `object`, default: `{}`): Additional [options](https://github.com/request/request#requestoptions-callback), provided by the [`Request` module](https://github.com/request/request), that can be used to configure the HTTP calls that powers the generated GraphQL resolvers.
-A common use case is to use this to up set a web proxy with the `proxy` field.
+A common use case for this option is to set up a web proxy with the `proxy` field.

-* `provideErrorExtensions` (type: `boolean`, default: `true`): If a query cannot fulfilled, GraphQL will provide a [list of error objects](https://graphql.github.io/graphql-spec/draft/#sec-Errors) for all fields that could not be resolved.
-OASGraph will add an extensions to all error objects resulting from REST calls that did not return successful HTTP codes (i.e. 200-299).
-These extensions contain data about the REST call (e.g. the method, path, status code, response headers, and response body).
+* `provideErrorExtensions` (type: `boolean`, default: `true`): If a query cannot be fulfilled, GraphQL provides a [list of error objects](https://graphql.github.io/graphql-spec/draft/#sec-Errors) for all fields that could not be resolved.
+OASGraph will add an `extensions` object to all error objects resulting from REST calls that did not return successful HTTP codes (i.e. 200-299).
+Each `extensions` object contain data about the REST call (e.g. the method, path, status code, response headers, and response body).
 This data can be useful for debugging but it can also _unintentionally leak information_.
-This option prevents the error extensions from being created.
+If set to `false`, this option prevents the `extensions` objects from being created.

+* `customResolvers` (type: `object`, default: `{}`): OASGraph, per default, creates resolver functions that make REST calls to resolve fields in the generated GraphQL interface.
+This option allows users to provide custom resolver functions to be used in place of said ones created by OASGraph.
+The field that the custom resolver will affect is identifed first by the [title](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#infoObject) of the OAS, then the [path](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#paths-object) of the operation, and lastly the [method](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#path-item-object) of the operation.
+The `customResolvers` object is thus a triply nested object where the outer key is the title, followed by the path, and finally the method, which points to the [resolver function](https://graphql.org/learn/execution/#root-fields-resolvers) itself.
+The resolver function can use the parameters `obj`, `args`, `context`, and `info` in order to produce the proper data, as do standard [resolver functions](https://graphql.org/learn/execution/#root-fields-resolvers) in GraphQL.
+Use cases include the resolution of complex relationships between types, implementing performance improvements like caching, or dealing with non-standard authentication requirements. _Note: Because the arguments are provided by the GraphQL interface, they may look different from the [parameters](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#parameterObject) defined by the OAS.
+For example, they will have [sanitized](https://github.com/Alan-Cha/oasgraph#characteristics) names.
+The [request body](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#requestBodyObject) will also be contained in the arguments as an [input object type](https://graphql.org/graphql-js/mutations-and-input-types/)._

 Consider this example of passing options: